CoderRuq/Adventure/README.md

 --CoderRuq.

-This repository makes use of python 3, and the python arcade library (arcade.academy).
+This repository makes use of python 3, and the python arcade library (https://arcade.academy).